 Are you keen to raise a reader but wonder how to go about it?

 You might be surprised to learn that it's actually not that difficult.
 In fact, getting your children interested in books and reading is easy and it’s something that every parent can do, whatever your own level of education or how well you did at school.

 Raising a child who reads well and who loves books and reading does take commitment, a bit of thought and a certain amount of planning ahead but that’s all it takes.
 Raising readers doesn’t take a parent with a university degree or oodles of money to spend on expensive programs and classes.
-It doesn’t take a parent who’s a teacher or a child who seems to have been ‘born smart’.
+And it doesn’t take a parent who’s a teacher or a child who seems to have been ‘born smart’.

 When my twin sons started school twelve years ago, I was surprised to find that some parents thought this way.
 They thought that some children were simply 'good readers' and some weren't, as if they'd been born that way.
 But, as a mum and primary (elementary) school teacher, I really believe that all children can become capable readers.

 More importantly, they can become children who love to read if they're introduced to books and reading early.